Getting Started

 curl -LfO 'https://raw.githubusercontent.com/bob-cd/bob-deploy/main/docker-compose.yml'

-- In the same directory, start the cluster using docker-compose:
+- In the same directory, start the cluster using podman-compose or docker-compose:

 docker-compose up